-7583.7. (a) The course of training in the exercise of the power to arrest may be administered, tested, and certified by any licensee

-- to arrest may be administered, tested, and certified by any licensee or by any organization or school approved by the department.
-The - 4 department may approve any person or school to teach the course - 5 in the exercise of the power to arrest.
-The course of training shall - 6 be approximately eight hours in length and shall cover the 7 following topics: - (1) Responsibilities and ethics in citizen arrest. - (2) Relationship between a security guard and a peace officer in making an arrest. - (3) Limitations on security guard power to arrest. - 12 (4) Restrictions on searches and seizures. - 13 (5) Criminal and civil liabilities. - 14 (A) Personal liability. - 15 (B) Employer liability. - 16 (6) Trespass law.
+- (g) This section does not apply to a peace officer as defined in Chapter 4.5 (commencing with Section 830) of Title 3 of Part 2 of the Penal Code who has successfully completed a course of study in the exercise of the power to arrest approved by the Commission on Peace Officer Standards and Training.
+This section does not apply to armored vehicle guards. - SEC.
+32. Section 7583.7 of the Business and Professions Code is amended to read: - 7583.7. (a) The course of training in the exercise of the power to arrest may be administered, tested, and certified by any licensee or by any organization or school approved by the department.
+The department may approve any person or school to teach the course in the exercise of the power to arrest.
+The course of training shall be approximately eight hours in length and shall cover the following topics: - (1) Responsibilities and ethics in citizen arrest. - (2) Relationship between a security guard and a peace officer in making an arrest. - 21 (3) Limitations on security guard power to arrest. - (4) Restrictions on searches and seizures. - (5) Criminal and civil liabilities. - 24 (A) Personal liability. - 25 (B) Employer liability. - 26 (6) Trespass law.